jj1bdx/gocldb/callsign-parsing.md

     - If the time is matched, use the info and update the DXCC/CQZ info
     - If the time is not matched, repeat checking all time entries
     - If no match is found, do nothing
-* If DXCC/CQZ info is set, exit
+* If DXCC/CQZ info is set, check whitelisting and exit
 * If the remaining callsign contains zero (0) slash
   - Check matching with `([0-9]?[A-Z]+[0-9]+)([0-9A-Z]+)`
     - So that a callsign will be split into prefix and suffix